Researchers uncover transport and inhibition mechanisms of Mycobacterium tuberculosis drug efflux pump

 A research team led by Chair Professor Maofu Liao from the School of Life Sciences at the Southern University of Science and Technology (SUSTech) has published a study that suggests that EfpA may function as a lipid transporter, facilitating lipid flip-flop between phospholipid bilayers within MTB cells.
 It also reveals the binding sites and inhibition mechanisms of novel inhibitors targeting EfpA.

-Their work, entitled “Structures of the Mycobacterium tuberculosis efflux pump EfpA reveal the mechanisms of transport and inhibition”, has been published in Nature Communications on September 4, 2024.
+Their work, entitled “Structures of the Mycobacterium tuberculosis efflux pump EfpA reveal the mechanisms of transport and inhibition”, was published in Nature Communications on September 4, 2024.

 The research team utilized cryo-electron microscopy to resolve high-resolution structures of EfpA in an outward-open conformation bound with endogenous lipids or inhibitors.
 EfpA belongs to the Major Facilitator Superfamily (MFS) of transporters, but unlike classical MFS transporters with 12 transmembrane helices, EfpA features six transmembrane helices in each of its N-terminal domain (NTD) and C-terminal domain (CTD), along with a hinge domain (HD) with two additional transmembrane helices connecting NTD and CTD.